 Taylor, A. H., Cheke, L. G., Waismeyer, A., Meltzoff, A. N., Miller, R., Gopnik, A., Clayton, N., & Gray, R. D. (2014).
 Of babies and birds: complex tool behaviours are not sufficient for the evolution of the ability to create a novel causal intervention.
 Proceedings of the Royal Society B: Biological Sciences, 281(1787), 20140837.

-Walker, C. M., Ganea, P. A., & Gopnik, A. (In press).
+Walker, C. M., Ganea, P. A., & Gopnik, A. (2014).
 Learning to Learn from Stories: Children’s Developing Sensitivity to the Causal Structure of Fictional Worlds.
 Child Development.

 Walker, C. M., & Gopnik, A. (2014).
 Toddlers infer higher-order relational principles in causal learning.
 Psychological science, 25(1), 161-169.